TrickfireRobotics/Documentation/CodingStandard.md

 The return value of a non-void function must be explicitly cast to (void) using a C-style cast if the value is not used by the calling function.

-[I believe the purpose here is to show that anyone ignoring the return value of a function is doing so intentionally, but I'm considering pulling it anyway because it's a little weird.
-Thoughts?]

 **Order of Operations**